Sounding Canvas Project Report

 Initial testing with a single sensor confirmed the successful detection of capacitance changes with fast and consistent readings.
 Subsequent testing with four sensors demonstrated the system's ability to detect individual sensor activations without interference.
 Threshold calibration ensured reliable responsiveness and minimized false positives.

-This interactive sound canvas represents the fusion of art and technology, offering a dynamic platform for creative expression.
+This interactive Sounding Canvas represents the fusion of art and technology, offering a dynamic platform for creative expression.
 It exemplifies the potential of collaborative efforts between humans and AI in the realization of artistic and technical visions.

 6. Communication Between Canvases